what is ACCA

 Study Methods

 Candidates can choose to study for the qualification either by self-study or by attending the classes of a learning provider.
-Each type of approach offers its own strengths; with self-study, flexibility is an attractive option, while learning providers can offer structure and support.
+Each type of approach offers its strengths; with self-study, flexibility is an attractive option, while learning providers can offer structure and support.

 There are a lot of study materials recommended to candidates in the form of textbooks, online resources, and revision tools.
 Study materials are the only avenue in which candidates will learn the content and practice questions likely to arise in the examination.